 Beginning in fall 2019, I began learning Python as a way of automating or speeding various tasks, mostly related to digital asset management.
 I used the excellent lessons from Library Carpentry to learn the basic principles and syntax of Python, then began experimenting with gradually more complex tasks over the following months.
-The following pages contain and describe a selection of scripts I have written since fall 2019.
+The following pages describe and link to a selection of scripts I have written since fall 2019.

-Click a title or image to learn more.
+Click a title or image below to learn more.